-The 21st century saw the rise of digital methods of recording things; writers no longer have to tire their hands out and use vast amounts of ink in order to write something.
-Typing on, let’s say, Microsoft word is so much quicker and more efficient, but a certain beauty remains in the art of pen and paper.
+The 21st century saw the rise of digital methods of recording things; writers no longer have to tire their hands out and use vast amounts of ink to write something.
+Typing on, let’s say, Microsoft Word is so much quicker and more efficient, but a certain beauty remains in the art of pen and paper.

 The value of handwritten pieces will always hold more value than the same thing typed on a computer, an autograph is proof of this, and there is satisfaction in having a signature written by someone of importance or significance - it serves as evidence of actually meeting the person and adds that extra personal touch.

 Despite there being so many ways of digitally recording things, whether that is by typing or even by using speech-to-text software, paper remains an important part of day-to-day life and its importance can never be disregarded.
 Without historical records written on paper, as the ancients didn’t have as many ways to record data as we do today, humans wouldn’t know as much as they do about historical events or the nations that came before.

 Here is some information about paper and its rich history:

 Humans have always felt the need to record things whether that may be through an oral or written format.
 Before paper was invented, the ancient Egyptians and societies living in Mediterranean regions used a form of paper called papyrus.
 Papyrus, from which the word paper is etymologically derived, isn’t classed officially as paper but was used for the same purpose.
 It is made from thin strips cut from the interior of the Cyprus papyrus plant and pounded together to create a stiff but uneven surface that can be written on.